-Fact 1: Russia has erected 2012–2022 a very deep underground nuclear shelter in the Altay mountains;
+Fact 1: Russia erected 2012–2022 a very deep underground nuclear shelter in the Altay mountains;

 Fact 2.
 Altay is out of reach to 15 000 tomahawks;

 Fact 3.
-The flight time of American strategic rockets is 15–25 minutes which allows to shoot all of them down and wipe out the USA, the UK, Japan, and all other NATO countries.
+The flight time of Russian strategic rockets is 15–25 minutes which allows them to wipe out the USA, the UK, Japan, and all other NATO countries.